ISSB: Global Momentum for Sustainability Reporting

 Singapore

 In September 2024, the Singapore Exchange Regulation (SGX RegCo) announced it would enhance its sustainability reporting by requiring companies to report on climate and to refer to ISSB standards as the guiding framework.
 It prescribed the general requirements and conceptual foundations of IFRS S1 insofar as they relate to the climate-related risks and opportunities, along with IFRS S2 requirements with the exception of the disclosure of Scope 3 GHG emissions.
 Reporting beyond climate-related disclosures is currently encouraged but not mandated.
-This is effective starting the 2025 financial year.

 Singapore’s adoption and mainstreaming of the ISSB standards is a clear signal that it is fully committed to the green transition and demonstrating credibility in its climate initiatives.
 It is also the first Asian country to extend mandatory climate-related disclosures to non-listed companies while implementing support mechanisms to support capacity building in meeting the new reporting requirements.
 This helps to position Singapore as a leader in advancing sustainability reporting in Asia and enable Singaporean companies to become more resilient and adaptable in a low-carbon economy.”